NheroWong/Fansite_Taylor_Website/README.md

 Go to "pages" >> Double click on "index" (open with any browser.
 Etc: Google,IE,Firefox...)

 ## Feature
-Simple HTML, javascript animation, img/video, feedback form.
+Code/Script
+~ Simple HTML
+~ CSS
+~ javascript animation
+~ img/video
+~ feedback form
 Wisely use for small project in diploma courses.